anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <mark>Location:</mark> *[Huddart Park](https://www.smcgov.org/parks/huddart-park)*<br>
 <br>
 33. [Hamms Gulch to Spring Ridge Trail Loop](https://www.alltrails.com/explore/trail/us/california/hamms-gulch-to-spring-ridge-trail-loop--2)*- 7.6 miles, Elev Gain 1540 ft*
 <br>If you enjoy hiking on shaded trails, this might not be the perfect hike for you.
 The route is a combination of sunlight and shade, so it's advisable to bring sufficient water and sun protection.
-Despite the heat during our hike on a partly cloudy day, the trail was lovely, panoramic views at the top and an abundance of wildflowers.
+Despite the heat during my hike on a partly cloudy day, the trail was lovely, panoramic views at the top and an abundance of wildflowers.
 Opting for weekdays can offer a quieter and more serene environment as there are usually fewer people on the trail.<br>
 Note -"On 11/26/2023, two hikers with dogs at the preserve after hours were followed by coyotes for several miles.
 The hikers and their dogs were not harmed.
 Visitors that hike with dogs may want to consider alternative activities, or locations for the time being."<br><br>
 <mark>Parking:</mark> Available, Free<br>
 <mark>Restrooms:</mark> Available<br>